gs-residential/geosurf-residential-ips-API/README.md

 Sticky IPs

 Don’t forget to whitelist your machine IP, see instructionat : http://www.geosurf.com/resources/faq/#toggle-id-31 .
-A full list of gateways and ports are available in Geosurf residential dashboard (https://client.geosurf.io/#!/dashboard), check out Residential IPs Integration guide at: http://www.geosurf.com/resources/residential-ips-integration-guide/ .
+A full list of gateways and ports are available in Geosurf residential <a href="http://client.geosurf.io">dashboard </a>, check out Residential IPs <a href="http://www.geosurf.com/resources/residential-ips-integration-guide/">Integration guide</a>.